 Ongoing Opportunities to Engage

 Mitzvah Days: Congregation Beth Shalom hosts a series of Mitzvah Days throughout the year to benefit our congregation and the community at large.
 For the 2018-2019 year, we are aiming to have one Mitzvah Day per month focused exclusively on temple building improvements.
 Please check the temple calendar or Facebook page for upcoming dates and/or contact the temple for more information.

-Every fourth Thursday of the month, Beth Shalom assists with running Fork and Spoon (formerly Community Cafe), a pay-what-you-can restaurant that provides healthy and affordable meals to anyone who needs one.
+Fork and Spoon: Every fourth Thursday of the month, Beth Shalom assists with running Fork and Spoon (formerly Community Cafe), a pay-what-you-can restaurant that provides healthy and affordable meals to anyone who needs one.
 Sign up to volunteer here.